DigishaAdhaduk/vaiu-restaurant-booking-voice-agent/frontend/README.md

-**Frontend – Vaiu Restaurant Booking Agent**
+# 🎨 Frontend – Vaiu Restaurant Booking Voice Agent

-This folder contains the voice-enabled UI for booking restaurant tables.
+This directory contains the voice-enabled frontend UI for booking restaurant tables using natural conversation.

+---

-🎙 Voice Agent
+## 🎙 Voice Agent

-Uses Web Speech API for:
+The frontend uses the Web Speech API to provide:

-Speech-to-Text
+- Speech-to-Text for capturing user input

-Text-to-Speech
+- Text-to-Speech for agent responses

-Auto-continue conversation
+- Auto-continuation of conversation

-Repeating last agent response
+- Ability to repeat the last agent response

-Error handling (“Say that again…”)
+- Error handling with retry prompts (e.g., “Say that again…”)

+---

-🧠 Intelligent UX
+## 🧠 Intelligent UX

-Autofills form fields from speech
+- Automatically fills booking form fields from voice input

-User can correct fields manually
+- Allows users to manually correct any field

-Chat UI shows agent + user messages
+- Chat-style UI showing both user and agent messages

-Booking confirmation shown as card
+- Booking confirmation displayed as a card

-White modern UI with responsive design
+- Clean white UI with fully responsive design

-📄 Files
+---

+## 📁 File Structure

+frontend/
+│
-index.html       → Main UI
+├── index.html    # Main voice-enabled booking UI
-app.js           → Voice logic + conversation engine
+├── app.js        # Voice logic and conversation engine
-admin.html       → Admin dashboard
+├── admin.html    # Admin dashboard UI
-style.css        → UI styling (if used)
+└── style.css     # UI styling (if used)

+---

-▶️ Running the Frontend
+## ▶️ Running the Frontend

-Simply open:
+No installation or build steps required.

+Open directly in the browser:
 frontend/index.html

-Use Chrome for best speech recognition.
+For best speech recognition performance, use **Google Chrome**.